 What are the stages of colon cancer?

-Specific tests — including CT scans, abdominal/pelvic scans, and colon cancer surgery — help determine the stage of your colon cancer.
 Staging colon cancer is a way of letting you know which phase your cancer has reached.
-The stages include:
+The stages are:

-There are many diagnostic tests available that detect cancer in its earliest stages.
-In some cases, colon cancer surgery is performed to determine the exact extent of the progression of the cancer so that the gastroenterologist can formulate an effective and successful treatment plan.
+Diagnostic tests can often detect cancer in its earliest stages.
+In some cases, colon cancer surgery is performed to determine the exact extent of the progression of the cancer so your doctor can formulate an effective and successful treatment plan.